Fluidized bed: Geldart Groupings

 beds can be tailored based upon the particle's Geldart grouping:

-Group A For this group the particle size is between 20 and 100 μm, and the particle density is typically less than 1.4g/cm^{3}.
-Prior to the initiation of a bubbling bed phase, beds from these particles will expand by a factor of 2 to 3 at incipient fluidisation, due to a decreased bulk density.
-Most powder-catalyzed beds utilize this group.
+Group A For this group the particle size is between 20 and 100 μm, and the particle density is typically less than 1.4 g/cm^{3}.
+Prior to the initiation of a bubbling bed phase, beds from these particles will expand by a factor of 2 to 3 at incipient fluidization, due to a decreased bulk density.
+Most powder-catalyzed beds use this group.

-Group B The particle size lies between 40 and 500 μm and the particle density between 1.4-4g/cm^{3}.
-Bubbling typically forms directly at incipient fluidisation.
+Group B The particle size lies between 40 and 500 μm and the particle density between 1.4 and 4 g/cm^{3}.
+Bubbling typically forms directly at incipient fluidization.

 Group C This group contains extremely fine and consequently the most cohesive particles.
-With a size of 20 to 30 μm, these particles fluidise under very difficult to achieve conditions, and may require the application of an external force, such as mechanical agitation.
+With a size of 20 to 30 μm, these particles fluidize under very difficult to achieve conditions, and may require the application of an external force, such as mechanical agitation.

 Group D The particles in this region are above 600 μm and typically have high particle densities.
-Fluidisation of this group requires very high fluid energies and is typically associated with high levels of abrasion.
+Fluidization of this group requires very high fluid energies and is typically associated with high levels of abrasion.
 Drying grains and peas, roasting coffee beans, gasifying coals, and some roasting metal ores are such solids, and they are usually processed in shallow beds or in the spouting mode.

 Distributor

-Typically, pressurized gas or liquid enters the fluidised bed vessel through numerous holes via a plate known as a distributor plate, located at the bottom of the fluidised bed.
+Typically, pressurized gas or liquid enters the fluidized bed vessel through numerous holes via a plate known as a distributor plate, located at the bottom of the fluidized bed.
 The fluid flows upward through the bed, causing the solid particles to be suspended.
 If the inlet fluid is disabled, the bed may settle, pack onto the plate or trickle down through the plate.

 Many industrial beds use a sparger distributor instead of a distributor plate.
 The fluid is then distributed through a series of perforated tubes.